National Defense and Homeland Security Graduate Programs

 Students typically earn a D.B.A., D.M., Sc.D., or Ph.D. in homeland security and national defense through four to six years of fulltime study.
 To conclude their programs, students might write a dissertation (an intensive research project) and defend it to a committee of advisors, take a comprehensive exam, do an internship, or do student teaching.
 In D.B.A. and D.M. programs—the more business oriented of the four—students might engage with a mentor in business or management.

-What Careers Might I Pursue with a Graduate Certificate or Degree in Homeland Security and National Defense?
+What Careers Might I Pursue with a Degree in Homeland Security and National Defense?

 Professionals in a variety of occupations might pursue a graduate certificate or degree in homeland security and national defense.
 EMTs, paramedics, firefighters, police officers, security guards, protective services professionals, members of the military, and professionals in local, state, and federal governments are just some examples.
 With an advanced certificate or degree, they might seek management or administrative positions, or positions that require specialized or advanced knowledge.
 Here are some examples of occupations that professionals with homeland security and national defense graduate certificates and masters degrees might pursue.